j5ik2o/akka-backoff-supervisor-enhancement/README.md

 ## Installation

-Add the following to your sbt build (only Scala 2.11.x):
+Add the following to your sbt build (Scala 2.11.x, 2.12.x):

 ### Release Version